 Patient surveys show that long waits are among the most frequent complaints, especially long waits that involve clipboards and paperwork.
 Of course, there is no way that your practice can run on time all the time, but there are ways to minimize delays in the first place.

-Perhaps the best way to reduce waiting room times is by using an EMR with a robust patient portal where new and returning patients can fill out intake forms and health questionnaires online, prior to the appointment.
-Power2Practice, the EMR designed for Integrative, Anti-Aging and Functional Medicine comes preloaded with features such as these, plus online patient education, lifestyle tracking, and more.
+A great way to reduce waiting room times is by using an EMR with a robust patient portal where new and returning patients can fill out intake forms and health questionnaires online, prior to the appointment.
+Power2Practice, the EMR designed for Integrative, Anti-Aging and Functional Medicine, comes preloaded with features such as these, plus online patient education, lifestyle tracking, and more.

 5) Create an environment that make patients feel at ease.